 - Phase II Funding Allocations (Updated January 2017)

 - Phase II and III Funding Allocations (Updated December 2017)

 Citizens’ Bond Oversight Committee

 The Measure H Citizens’ Bond Oversight Committee (CBOC) was created as required by state law to actively review and report on the proper use of taxpayers’ money for school construction, and to promptly alert the public to any waste or improper expenditure of school construction bond money.
 Click here to learn more.

 The Measure H Implementation Plan (HIP) established a “blue ribbon” panel to determine the feasibility and viability of an aquatic center and a performing arts center as potential community benefit projects.
 The panel met seven times from April to November 2015 and determined that an aquatic center was neither feasible nor viable and that a performing arts center was feasible but not viable due to lack of funding.
 Panel members encouraged the district to pursue additional funding for a performing arts center.

 More than 69% of voters approved Measure F in March 2002, allowing San José Unified to issue $429 million in general obligation bonds to repair and rehabilitate local schools over a 6-9 year period.
 Every school in the district benefitted from the bond proceeds.

 All Measure F projects have been completed.
 The bonds, including interest, are being paid off over a 30-year period through a temporary increase in the property tax rate.
-Click here to read and download annual auditor, performance, and oversight committee reports.
+Click here to read and download annual auditor and performance reports.